What Is Mesothelioma Awareness Day?

 Organizations Advocating to Ban Asbestos

-Several advocacy groups and organizations are dedicated to achieving a complete ban on asbestos due to its well-documented health hazards.
+Many groups advocate for a total ban on asbestos.
+Its health risks are well documented.
 These groups recognize that the best way to prevent asbestos-related diseases, including mesothelioma, is to eliminate exposure to this harmful mineral.

 Asbestos Ban Advocacy Organizations